brentjColoS/server-based_tic-tac-toe/README.md

 ```bash
 python server.py -p PORT
 ```
 This will start the server, listening for connections on the specified port.
+The log file will reset each time the server starts.

 ### Client
 To run the client, execute the following command: